asolutioncompany/asc-ai-summaries/README.md

 # aS.c AI Summaries

-WordPress Plugin to automatically generate, style, and add AI summaries to your WordPress content
+Automatically add AI summaries to your WordPress content

+The aS.c AI Summaries WordPress plugin automatically generates excerpts and summaries for posts, pages, and/or custom post types.
+Ideal for publishers, syndicators, bloggers, and news aggregators, it helps improve SEO and gives busy readers a quick, accurate overview of your content.

 ## Pre-Production / Early Development